Let Anderson Appraisal, LLC help you figure out if you can eliminate your PMI

-PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible.
-Different from a piggyback loan where the lender absorbs all the costs, PMI is advantageous for the lender because they acquire the money, and they get paid if the borrower defaults.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and oftentimes isn't even tax deductible, PMI can be pricey to a borrower.
+Separate from a piggyback loan where the lender absorbs all the deficits, PMI is favorable for the lender because they collect the money, and they get paid if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.